Updated on 2025-11-12 GMT+08:00

 Shared Bandwidth

-All ECSs, BMSs, and load balancers can share the same bandwidth if they reside in the same region and have EIPs bound.
+A shared bandwidth allows multiple EIPs to share the same bandwidth.
+The EIPs of all ECSs, BMSs, and load balancers can share the same bandwidth if they are in the same region.

 You can assign, modify, delete a shared bandwidth, add EIPs to a shared bandwidth, and remove EIPs from a shared bandwidth.